 The flipside of this is weldability.
 Type 303 gets mad when you try to weld it.
 The 304 grade, however, is fairly weldable.

 Don’t forget that there is an alternate version of 304 called 304L.
-This version has low carbon content, adding to its weldability.
+Type 304 L stainless steel has low carbon content, adding to its weldability.
 (There’s also a less common 304H variety.)

 Stainless steel is naturally corrosion-resistant -- that’s what it’s famous for, right?
 Unfortunately, 303 stainless steel corrosion resistance is weakened a bit because its composition is specialized for machinability

-The 304 grade has wonderful corrosion resistance, but it’s susceptible to pitting in warm chloride environments.
+The 304 grade has wonderful corrosion resistance properties, but it’s susceptible to pitting in warm chloride environments.
 (Think projects near the coast or heavily salted roads.)
 Still, it’s got excellent toughness.
 304 machinability is less than 303's, but you could say that about any other stainless grade, too.

 4. Best Applications for Each